tearflake/symbolverse/docs/symbolverse.md

 Here, in the first level, we used two rules only to pass the information down to and up from nested scope.
 Next, in the nested `(REWRITE ...)` section, we created a separate scope which represents a chained actions between seeding a plant and growing a fruit.
 To reach atoms and variables from the outer layers, we have to escape them with `\` character, like in `(READ (EXP (\plantSeed \Fruit)))` section.
 Similarly, atoms and variables created within that scope are not visible outside of that scope unless they are escaped with `\` character, like in `(WRITE (EXP (\fruitGrows \Fruit)))` section.
 It is also possible to reach more distant outer scopes by repeating a number of `\` characters where the number of repetitions denotes the depth difference to the parent scope we are referring to.
 Without escaping, it is not possible to refer to adjacent scopes or their children atoms and variables.
 Thus, without escaping, we are using scopes as private areas where their atoms and variables may interact.

 Scopes represent a natural way to package and separate sets of rules where only escaped atoms and variables are exposed to the outer world.
-Unescaped atoms and variables are considered private members of scopes where they are defined and used.
+Unescaped atoms and variables are considered private members of scopes in which they are defined and used.

 ---

 In this section, we learned how to write syntactically correct rules, how to use variables, how to apply a set of rules, and how to chain rules one onto another.
-Along with a help of scopes using atom and variable escaping system to keep certain rules out of unwanted interfering with other rules, we get a fully functional Turing complete term rewriting platform.
+We also skimmed over rule scoping using atom and variable escaping system to keep certain rules out of unwanted interfering with other rules.
+In the effect of introduced constructs, we are in possession of a computationally complete term rewriting platform.

 ## 3. practical examples

-We assembled a number of practical examples covering programming examples (boolean operations, binary number arithmetic and comparison, operations on lists) and abstraction examples (lambda calculus, sequent calculus).
+We assembled a number of practical examples covering programming examples (boolean operations, binary number arithmetic and comparison, operations on lists) and more abstract examples (SKI calculus, lambda calculus, sequent calculus).
 These examples are covered in source code files in `path-to-sybolverse/examples/` directory.
-All the examples are paired with their example input, and can also be performed from command line using *Symbolverse* executable.
+All the examples are paired with their example input, and can also be examined from command line using *Symbolverse* executable.

 ## 4. conclusion